Methodology behind the Youth Count

 - Determine which locations will have access to connections with youth and young adults experiencing housing instability.

 Examples may include health clinics, libraries, community centers, youth service bureaus, and counseling centers.

 - Engage these locations personally with information on why the Youth Count is important and the effect of data on obtaining resources for these youth and young adults.

 Click Here for a link to a flyer that can be used to elaborate on the Youth Count to prospective partner organizations.

 - Train staff at the locations to administer the survey.

 All volunteers or staff who will be administering the survey must be trained in-person before participating.
-Register to volunteer here to be connected to your Youth Engagement Team Initiative leader or contact Sarah Chess at firstname.lastname@example.org if you are having trouble reaching them.
-Make sure that they have a contact for troubleshooting throughout the week.
+Contact firstname.lastname@example.org to be connected to your Youth Engagement Team Initiative leader or if you are having trouble reaching them.
+Make sure that they have a contact information for troubleshooting throughout the week.

 Hotspots are indoor or outdoor locations where youth and young adults tend to congregate and can be engaged for the Youth Count.
 These are locations where volunteers will need to be deployed to outreach during the survey.

 To prepare to survey hotspots in the Youth Count:

 Determine at least one hotspot in each town or community.
 Youth and young adults with lived experience are essential to determining the most effective survey hotspots as well as the best time to outreach.